LoyolaChicagoBooks/introcs-csharp/_sources/data/lab-division-sentences.txt

 Be sure to run it and test it thoroughly.
 Show your output to a TA.

-.. index:: Xamarin Studio; empty project - no console error Xamarin Studio; file not in project error
+.. index:: Xamarin Studio; empty project - input not allowed error Xamarin Studio; file not in project error
+   Xamarin Studio; solution pad missing solution pad in Xamarin missing input not allowed in Xamarin
+   Main not found in Xamarin

 .. _xamarinstudio-reminders: